-Resource URI Description dashboard A summary view of certain Services Director operations.
-See "dashboard Resource" on page 131. feature_pack The list of feature packs that you can apply to Traffic Manager instances.
-See "feature_pack Resource" on page 132. host The list of Traffic Manager instance hosts on which you can deploy Traffic Manager instances.
-See "host Resource" on page 133. instance The list of Traffic Manager instances.
-See "instance Resource" on page 135. license The list of license files that you can apply to instances.
-See "license Resource" on page 146. manager The list of individual Services Director instances that share the same database.
+Resource URI Description controller_license_key The list of installed Services Director license keys.
+See "controller_license_key Resource" on page 152. dashboard A summary view of certain Services Director operations.
+See "dashboard Resource" on page 156. feature_pack The list of feature packs that you can apply to Traffic Manager instances.
+See "feature_pack Resource" on page 157. host The list of Traffic Manager instance hosts on which you can deploy Traffic Manager instances.
+See "host Resource" on page 159. instance The list of Traffic Manager instances.
+See "instance Resource" on page 160. license The list of license files that you can apply to instances.
+See "license Resource" on page 177. manager The list of individual Services Director instances that share the same database.
 The list also contains mode settings that you can manipulate to achieve HA for the Services Director.
-See "manager Resource" on page 149. monitoring A read-only resource containing monitoring state data on Services Directors and Traffic Manager instances in your deployment.
-See "monitoring Resource" on page 151. ping This can be used in a GET to confirm the service is running. registration This is used during self-registration of Traffic Manager instances.
-See "registration Resource" on page 164. resource_pack_license_key The list of installed Resource license keys.
-See "resource_pack_license_key Resource" on page 168. schedule The list of defined backup schedules.
+See "manager Resource" on page 181. monitoring A read-only resource containing monitoring state data on Services Directors and Traffic Manager instances in your deployment.
+See "monitoring Resource" on page 182. ping This can be used in a GET to confirm the service is running. registration This is used during self-registration of Traffic Manager instances.
+See "registration Resource" on page 199. resource_pack_license_key The list of installed Resource license keys.
+See "resource_pack_license_key Resource" on page 204.

+Resource URI Description schedule The list of defined backup schedules.
 These can be assigned to clusters to create automatic cluster backups.
-See "schedule Resource" on page 169. settings Various settings for Services Director functions.
-See "settings Resources" on page 174. sku The list of SKUs that you can use to create feature packs to apply to Traffic Manager instances.
-See "sku Resource" on page 180. status This enables you to check the status of other inventory resources.
-See "Using the REST API to Check Status" on page 191. template An application template.
-See "template Resource" on page 183. template_instance An instance of an application template.
-See "template_instance Resource" on page 186. user The set of Services Director administrative users.
-See "user Resource" on page 188. version The list of Traffic Manager versions you can apply to instances.
-See "version Resource" on page 190.
+See "schedule Resource" on page 205. settings Various settings for Services Director functions.
+See "settings Resources" on page 210. sku The list of SKUs that you can use to create feature packs to apply to Traffic Manager instances.
+See "sku Resource" on page 219. status This enables you to check the status of other inventory resources.
+See "Using the REST API to Check Status" on page 232. template An application template.
+See "template Resource" on page 223. template_instance An instance of an application template.
+See "template instance Resource" on page 226. user The set of Services Director administrative users.
+See "user Resource" on page 228. version The list of Traffic Manager versions you can apply to instances.
+See "version Resource" on page 231.

-1. Splunk is a registered trademark of Splunk Inc. in the USA and other countries.
 All resource names can be any acceptable URL part.
 URL encoding allows characters such as spaces.
 These might not be legitimate user or hostnames in the underlying system, but this is not checked or enforced by the REST API.